hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 - Roster Replacement: If a new candidate roster is submitted before the previous one is adopted, the corresponding new Candidate Roster will replace the previous.

-## Dependencies on Services, DevOps, and Release Engineering
+## Technical Debt Dependencies on Services, DevOps, and Release Engineering

 There are a few existing technical debts that the team has agreed to tackle as dependencies for this proposal.